backstage/mkdocs-techdocs-core/README.md

 - [search](https://www.mkdocs.org/user-guide/configuration/#search): A search plugin is provided by default with MkDocs which uses [lunr.js](https://lunrjs.com/) as a search engine.
 - [mkdocs-monorepo-plugin](https://github.com/backstage/mkdocs-monorepo-plugin): This plugin enables you to build multiple sets of documentation in a single MkDocs project.
 It is designed to address writing documentation in Spotify's largest and most business-critical codebases (typically monoliths or monorepos).
+- [mkdocs-jupyter](https://github.com/danielfrg/mkdocs-jupyter): This plugin enables you to add Jupyter Notebooks directly to the mkdocs navigation.
+It supports multiple formats such as `.ipynb` and `.py` files (using jupytext) and provides many more advanced features.

 Extensions: